COURT OF CRIMINAL APPEALS OPINIONS

 Authoring Judge: Judge Joseph M. Tipton

-The petitioner, Elmer Fritts, appeals from the trial court's order dismissing his petition for writ of habeas corpus.
+The petitioner, Eugene J. Kovalsky, appeals from the trial court's order dismissing his petition for writ of habeas corpus.
 The state has filed a motion requesting that this court affirm the trial court's denial of relief pursuant to Rule 20 of the Rules of the Court of Criminal Appeals.
-The petition fails to establish a cognizable claim for habeas corpus relief.
+The petitioner has failed to establish that he is entitled to habeas corpus relief.
 Accordingly, the state's motion is granted and the judgment of the trial court is affirmed.

 Authoring Judge: Judge Joseph M. Tipton